aerospike/aerospike-client-c/README.md

 ## Prerequisites

-libc and openssl packages must be installed to compile the client library.
+libc, openssl, and lua development packages must be installed to compile the client library.

 ### Debian-based Distributions